TurboWarp/packager/README.md

 **Deploying**: The packager is deployed as a simple static website.
 You can host it anywhere by just copying the `dist` folder after a build.
 We use GitHub Actions to deploy to GitHub Pages by running the "Deploy" workflow whenever we want to push to production (Actions > Deploy > Run workflow).
 This should be automatically available in forks after enabling GitHub Actions.

 **Changing Scratch internals**: If you want to change the VM/renderer/etc. used, just `npm install` or `npm link` a different scratch-vm/scratch-render/etc and rebuild.
 You can even install a vanilla scratch-vm and all core functionality will still work (but optional features such as interpolation, high quality pen, stage size, etc. may not work)

+**Common problems**:

+ - Sometimes when you `npm install` a package here, npm breaks and packages don't install properly.
+To fix this just run `npm install` and everything should get fixed.

 **Large files**: Large files such as NW.js, Electron, and WKWebView executables are stored on an external server outside of this repository.
 While we aren't actively removing old files (the server still serves files unused since November 2020), we can't promise they will exist forever.
 Forks are free to use our servers, but it's easy to setup your own if you'd prefer (it's just a static file server; see `src/packager/large-assets.js` for more information).